dombrant/100-days-of-code/r1-log.md

 ### R1D11 (January 14th, 2018)
 Didn't get any coding into today.
 I did read Stephanie Drescher's ["Lint the Web Forward with Sonarwhal"](https://24ways.org/2017/lint-the-web-forward-with-sonarwhal/), which was  great.

+### R1D12 (January 15th, 2018)
+I finished the Codecademy Python course's introduction to classes.
+I also got started my Node battleship CLI.
+I had trouble handling taking multiple lines of input and then having the battle logic execute.
+I may have to enlist the help of a package that makes readline input synchronous.